rubrikinc/use-case-aws-cloudformation-template-cloudon/README.md

-# AWS CloudFormation Template: Rubrik CloudOn
+# AWS CloudFormation Template: CloudOn

 Complete the AWS configuration process required for the Rubrik CloudOn feature which provides the ability to convert a snapshot, an archived snapshot, or a replica into an Amazon Machine Image (AMI) and then run that AMI on an Amazon virtual private cloud (VPC).